arXiv/accessibility2024/source/AI-Event.md

 ## Discussion board
 Use this discussion board to continue the conversation, ask questions, and share more resources around the social model of disability.
-See these [instructions](discussion-board.md) for setting up a free Github account.
+See these [instructions](discussion-board.md) for setting up a free GitHub account.